EMI RELOCATES PHILLIP RAULS TO SEATTLE IN 1987

 Nobody said the publicity machine was nice.

-Corey Hart delivers a speech at his CD listening party at Bad Animals Recording Studio in Seattle while EMI's Phillip Rauls observes.
+Corey Hart delivers an introductory speech at his CD listening party at Bad Animals Recording Studio in Seattle while EMI's Phillip Rauls observes.

-As a basketball player, coach and referee, purchasing season tickets to the Supersonics games was a dream come true for Phillip.
+As a former basketball player, coach and referee, being able to purchase season tickets to the Seattle Supersonics games was a dream come true for Phillip.

 If the truth be known, the real story about record promoters was they were marketing slaves and literally glued to their telephones for extensive periods while communicating vital information to the area's radio stations regarding their artist.
 Pictured here are two phone slaves taking a break at their offices on Lake Union.
 Northwest promo legend and Capitol Records regional manager Stan Foreman and EMI's Phillip Rauls pause for a photo between marketing calls.